fukurosan/Jhaystack/README.md

 const options = {
     data: data,
-    traversal: TraversalStrategy.EXTRACT_ALL_NESTED
+    traversal: TraversalStrategy.FIND_NESTED_OBJECTS
 }

 const se = new Jhaystack(options)
 const result = se.search("tom")
-//[{ path: ["name"], depth: 1, item: { name: "tom" }, value: "tom", relevance: 1 }]
+//[{ path: ["name"], item: { name: "tom" }, value: "tom", relevance: 0.999999995, comparisonScore: 0.99999999, comparisonIndex: 0 }]
 ```

 Jhaystack currently comes with the following traversal strategies:
 Strategy | Description
 --- | ---
-RETURN_ROOT_ON_FIRST_MATCH_ORDERED (default)   |   Stops traversal of an object as soon as a value match is found.
+FIND_VALUES (default)   |   Finds all matching values nested inside of the search item.
 Returns the entire root object in the result.
-Guarantees matches in order of provided comparison strategy read from left to right.
-Relevance will also take the order of comparison strategy into account, and a higher prioritized comparison match will *always* be considered more relevant than its lower priority counterparts.
+Useful if you're looking for values.
-RETURN_ROOT_ON_FIRST_MATCH   |   Stops traversal of an object as soon as a value match is found.
+FIND_OBJECTS   |   Finds the best matching value nested inside of the search item.
 Returns the entire root object in the result.
-Considers all comparison strategies to be of equal worth.
-The latter means that this strategy in scenarios with multiple provided comparison strategies will perform faster than the above, ordered, strategy, but could potentially generate less accurate results.
+Useful if you're looking for objects.
-EXTRACT_ALL_NESTED   |   This strategy will continue traversal until every single branch object has been checked, and will return the nested object where the match was actually found (i.e. not the root!).
-This is great if you want to locate and extract branch/leaf objects from complex JSON objects.
-Considers all comparison strategies to be of equal worth.
+FIND_NESTED_OBJECTS   |   Splits each item into its nested objects and searches them separately.
+Finds the best matching value inside of each nested object.
+Returns only the nested object.
+The path of the value matched will be relative to the nested object.
+Useful if you're looking for objects that are part of other objects.

 ### Sorting Strategy